Villa d'Este: The Hundred Fountains (Cento Fontane)

 The Hundred Fountains were another celebrated marvel of the gardens in the Renaissance.
 They are located between the oval fountain and the Fontana di Rometta, and there are actually nearly three hundred spouts fed by three parallel canals, one above the other.
-Along the edge of the upper canal there are spouts in the form of lilies, the emblem of France, alternating with the d'Este eagle, boats and obelisks; all spraying water in a fan shape.
-The water is captured by the second canal, which feeds it into spouts in the form of masks, from which it reaches the lower canal.
+Along the edge of the upper canal, spouts in the form of heraldic fleurs-de-lis alternate with eagles—both alluding to the Este family coat of arms, as well as boats and obelisks, each spraying water in a fan-shaped jet.

 The fountains were constructed between 1566 and 1577.
 The original alley of fountains had more decoration, including small boats alternating with terra cotta vases along the upper canal, planted with fruit trees; and the wall was decorated with sculptural plaques showing scenes from the Metamorphosis of Ovid.
 These deteriorated quickly and were largely removed or replaced.
 The wall is now so overgrown with vegetation that little of remaining decoration can be seen.
 It was restored in the 17th century, then abandoned for a long period, and finally restored again in 1930 to its present form.
 Like every other feature of the garden, canals and the hundred fountains had their part in the symbolic plan; they represented the aqueducts the Romans built to supply water to Rome.
 The Hundred Fountains have been celebrated in Italian art and literature, particularly in the Roman Elegies of Gabriele d'Annunzio.

 To descend to the next level, there are stairs at either end – the elaborate fountain complex called the Rometta ("the little Rome") is at the far left – to view the full length of the Hundred Fountains on the next level, where the water jets fill the long rustic trough, and Pirro Ligorio's Fontana dell'Ovato ends the cross-vista.
 A visitor may walk behind the water through the rusticated arcade of the concave nymphaeum, which is peopled by marble nymphas by Giambattista della Porta.
 Above the nymphaeum, the sculpture of Pegasus recalls to the visitor the fountain of Hippocrene on Parnassus, haunt of the Muses.

 This terrace is united to the next by the central Fountain of the Dragons, dominating the central perspective of the gardens, erected for a visit in 1572 of Pope Gregory XIII whose coat-of-arms features a dragon.
 The sound of this fountain was in contrast to a nearby Uccellario with artificial birds.
 Central stairs lead down a wooded slope to three rectangular fishponds set on the cross-axis at the lowest point of the gardens, terminated at the right by the water organ (now brought back into use) and Fountain of Neptune (belonging to the 20th century restorations).